tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### The Gods and Goddesses, Gem of

-_Recharge 6+:_ When you cast a daily divine spell on an ally, that ally also heals 10 hit points.
+_Recharge 6+:_ When you cast a full recovery divine spell on an ally, that ally also heals 10 hit points.

 **Quirk:** Insists on courtesy even in situations where none should be required.